 A large number of people across the globe take some type of supplement each day, with multivitamin supplements being one of the more popular choices.
 While there can be some benefits to taking vitamin supplements, certain supplements, or combinations of supplements, can be risky for some individuals.
 Getting too much of some vitamins may also cause toxicity symptoms.

 If you pride yourself on consuming a healthy, balanced diet, you may be considering or already taking a multi-vitamin.
 Or perhaps you are worried you aren’t getting enough nutrients in your diet?

 A multi-vitamin is a tablet or liquid containing a variety of vitamins and is intended to supply dietary supplements for those looking for better health.
 Multi-vitamins can come in a range of forms, ranging from tablets and capsules to powders and liquids.

-Many multi-vitamins are formulated or labelled to differentiate consumer sectors, such as prenatal, children, over 50, men’s, women’s or diabetic, but for some nutritional experts multi-vitamins are nothing more than a multibillion-dollar industry that offer little in the way of health benefits.
+Many multi-vitamins are formulated or labeled to differentiate consumer sectors, such as prenatal, children, over 50, men’s, women’s, or diabetic, but for some nutritional experts multi-vitamins are nothing more than a multibillion-dollar industry that offers little in the way of health benefits.

 - Provide both vitamins and minerals that may be lacking in a person’s diet.

 - They improve many bodily functions and can assist with mental health.